 Auto-approve rules and relaxed permission modes keep agents fast — and make the dangerous calls silent.
 Perch risk-scores every tool call offline and makes the bad ones impossible to miss.
 And because a hijack that survives the session never needs another tool call, it watches the persistence surface too.

 Every tool call is scored offline: rm -rf, sudo, curl | sh, credential reads, persistence tricks.
 Danger fires an OS notification and a red notch card with the exact command and why it was flagged — even when the call was auto-approved.
+Notification actions jump straight to the matching detection, session, or usage view.

 Esc dismisses, ←→ walk the queue.
 Your editor keeps focus.